c4s4/sqlplus_commando/README.md

 ----------------

-While running a query or a script with *sqlplus*, you must add following SQL commands so that the return value is différent from *0*:
+While running a query or a script with *sqlplus*, you must add following SQL commands so that the return value is différent from *0* if an error occurs:

 ```sql
 WHENEVER SQLERROR EXIT SQL.SQLCODE;